 Education – AAUW Eugene-Lane members are available to host CHiPS tables at Social Studies Teachers’ Inservice to connect teachers with classroom materials, activities and lesson plans, and civics conferences.
 Learn more …

 Speaking – AAUW Eugene-Lane Branch members are available to speak about civic leadership in social studies classrooms in our area.
 They will inspire students to get involved by sharing their personal community experience.

 Advocacy – We are collaborating with State Representative Paul Evans (Monmouth-W. Salem) to support a low-cost bipartisan civics bill (HB 2691) to ensure all students have basic knowledge of American civics when they graduate high school.
 We’re also interested in increasing teachers’ and students’ civic awareness, tracking elected official accountability, improving public discourse and promoting civic equality.

 If you are aware of ways we can advance these initiatives or you would like to inquire about accessing one of our services, we’d love to hear from you!
-Use our AAUW Eugene-Lane branch contact form, or contact our CHiPS program coordinator Peggy Shippen directly at chips97405 [at] gmail [dot] com.
+Use our AAUW Eugene-Lane branch contact form, to contact our CHiPS program coordinator Cathy Meyer.

 UPDATE: June, 2018

 AAUW Eugene-Lane raised $570 so Willamette High School could, for the first time, send a team of eight students – five were girls – to compete in the statewide Classroom Law Project’s Mock Trail Program.
 WHS history teacher, Dain Nelson, recruited a young local attorney who donated his time and helped prepare the team.
 They did very well for their first year and plan on competing next year.

 Nelson was so inspired that he developed and taught the first high school “Intro to Law” class in Lane County.
 Mock Trial Team students were recruited from the class.